Generic selectors

 Post Type Selectors

-Does the Meaning of Immanuel Refer to Jesus? – Matthew 1:23
+Does the Meaning of Emmanuel Refer to Jesus? – Matthew 1:23

 The Meaning of Emanuel